 When general repairs are required at the property you should contact your property manager in writing to notify them.
-However in cases where these repairs, or lack of repair, could cause injury to the tenant or damage to the property then they could be classed as 'emergency repairs'.
+However, in cases where these repairs, or lack of repair, could cause injury to the tenant or damage to the property, they would be classed as an emergency repair.

-If such situations arise you need to notify your property manager or the property management office for which they work, immediately (even if this is after hours or on a weekend/public holiday).
+These situations require quick and immediate action, and we recommend you try to call, text or email your property manager right away (even if this is after hours or on weekend/public holiday).